 By harnessing these commands effectively, developers can automate repetitive tasks, extend GDB’s functionality, and significantly improve the efficiency and effectiveness of their debugging process.
 Unlock the true potential of GDB commands for enhanced productivity and accelerated software development.

-1. source – The source command in GDB allows developers to execute commands from a specified script file.
+command in GDB allows developers to execute commands from a specified script file.
 By loading and running scripts, developers can automate complex debugging tasks, perform repetitive operations, and streamline their workflow.
-GDB scripting enables the automation of various debugging operations, such as setting breakpoints, inspecting variables, and stepping through code, saving developers valuable time and effort.
+GDB scripting enables the automation of various debugging operations, such as setting breakpoints, inspecting variables, and stepping through code, saving developers valuable time and effort. - python – The

 Disabling and Enabling Features